CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1c1.
 Dueue shows an error message on the field(s) that violate constraints<br>
   Use case resumes at step 1

-#### Use case: Add a task that has duplicate names but with different due date/time and/or under different lists
+#### Use case: Add a task/event that has duplicate names but with different due date/time and/or under different lists

 **MSS**

-1. User requests to add a task with duplicate name as current unfinished tasks
+1. User requests to add a task/event with duplicate name as current unfinished tasks/events
 2. Dueue displays the successul message and update current list view<br>
+Use case ends.

+**Extensions**

+1a.
+The given add command input format is invalid

+> 1a1.
+Dueue shows an error and a help message on how to add a task/event<br>
+  Use case resumes at step 1

+1b.
+The given task/event already has an exact unfinished duplicate

+> 1b1.
+Dueue shows an error of failure of adding a duplicate task/event<br>
+  Use case resumes at step 1

+#### Use case: Add a recurring task/event

+**MSS**

+1. User requests to add a recurring task/event by specifying its frequency
+2. Dueue shows the added task/event<br>
 Use case ends.

 **Extensions**